 What does a working day look like for a GPA?

 This will be up to the practice how the day is planned.
-You may already have systems in place to deal with certain pieces of work and may just want to fill in the gaps.
+The practice may already have systems in place to deal with certain pieces of work and may just want to fill in the gaps.
 Alternatively, you may want a complete a system change practice wide.
 The choice is yours.
 The GPA Framework will provide applicants with the tools to offer a variety of services to support the GP.

-Watch how one General Practice in the Northwest developed a new GPA role in the early stages, transforming the way they work and practice.
+Watch how one General Practice in the Northwest developed a new GPA role in the early stages, transforming the way they work and practice. https://www.youtube.com/watch?v=T-GVx4dcRPw&feature=youtu.be

 FAQs